 Match All: All HTTP requests must be verified by using JWT.

-Whitelist Mode: HTTP requests that are sent from the paths specified in Whitelist of Request Paths are not verified by using JWT.
-Other requests are verified by using JWT.
+Whitelist Mode: HTTP requests that are sent from the paths specified in Whitelist of Request Paths are not authenticated by using JWTs.
+Other requests are authenticated by using JWTs.

-Blacklist Mode: HTTP requests that are sent from the paths specified in Blacklist of Request Paths are verified by using JWT.
-Other requests are not verified by using JWT.
+Blacklist Mode: HTTP requests that are sent from the paths specified in Blacklist of Request Paths are authenticated by using JWTs.
+Other requests are not authenticated by using JWTs.

 Whitelist Mode and Blacklist Mode support the following matching modes:

-A path is matched only if the path is exactly the same as the specified path.
-For example, if you set the Blacklist of Request Paths parameter to /a, JWT verification is required for requests that are sent from /a.
-JWT verification is not required for requests that are sent from /a/.
+A path is matched only if it is exactly the same as the specified path.
+For example, if you set Blacklist of Request Paths to /a, JWT authentication is required for requests that are sent from /a.
+JWT authentication is not required for requests that are sent from /a/.

-You can set the value to a path that is appended with an asterisk wildcard (*).
-For example, if you set the Blacklist of Request Paths parameter to /login/*, requests that are sent from the paths prefixed with /login/, such as /login/a and /login/b/c/d, are verified by using JWT.
+You can set the value to a path that is appended with an asterisk (*) as the wildcard.
+For example, if you set the Blacklist of Request Paths parameter to /login/*, JWT authentication is required for requests that are sent from the paths prefixed with /login/, such as /login/a and /login/b/c/d.

 Step 2: Verify JWT configurations of the HTTP trigger

-This section describes whether HTTP services can be accessed as expected by using a tool based on the configurations of an HTTP trigger, such as the Internet endpoint, internal endpoint, and token.
-In this section, Postman is used for debugging and testing.
+This section describes how to verify whether HTTP services can be accessed as expected by using a tool based on the JWT configurations of your HTTP trigger.
+In this section, Postman is used..

 On the Trigger Management (URL) tab of the function that you want to manage, obtain the Internet endpoint of the HTTP trigger.
-Then, enter the endpoint in the address bar on the Postman page.
+Then, enter the endpoint in the address bar of Postman.

-Configure the parameters of a token in the headers of Postman.
+Configure the token parameters on the Headers tab in Postman and click Send to send the request.
 The following table describes the configuration of the token.

 Description